Becoming An Advocate to LGBTQ People

-2) Educate yourself: Listen to LGBTQA people.
-Read books about LGBTQA topics.
+- Educate yourself: Listen to LGBTQA people.
+Read up on LGBTQA topics.
 Go to LGBTQA events.

-4) Confront homophobic and transphobic comments and actions, like jokes, name calling, graffiti, etc.
+- Learn how to confront homophobic and transphobic comments and actions, like jokes, name calling, graffiti, etc. (See #3 above.)

-7) Get involved.
+- Get involved.
+Subscribe to This Week in Rainbows.
 Volunteer at LGBTQA Services.
 Join the student club Free to Be.
 Speak out against bigotry.
+Attend the Translating Identity Conference.
 Take a stand against transphobia, homophobia, and heterosexism.

 Action Steps to Being a Trans Advocate

 "Transgender" encompasses many different gender presentations and identities.
 From Male-to-Female and Female-to-Male to Femme Queen, Boi, Trannyfag, Female-born man, Transwoman, Tomboy, Butch, Crossdresser and many more.
 Many people do not identify as "transgender" but still face discrimination based on their gender expression and for not conforming to traditional gender presentations.